Jason announces to his family that he’s gay.

 Both Ron and Steve replied, “I understand.”

 “Okay, now I have a question for you, Steve,” Jason said.
 “Tell us some of the the results of the little assignment I had you do this afternoon.”

 And that’s how the rest of the evening progressed.
-Steve told how he found it easier to talk to the other guys at the Get-Together, and learned a lot about being a gay guy at Hillcrest High, the names of some guys who were out who he could talk to, the location of the table where they usually got together for lunch, more about the GSA, information about PFLAG and how it helped Jason’s mom learn how to accept a gay son, and that answer led to Jason telling the story about his mom and going to the counselor, and lots more.
+Steve told how once he started he found it easier to talk to the other guys at the Get-Together, and learned the names of some guys who were out who he could talk to, the location of the table where they usually got together for lunch, more about the GSA, information about PFLAG and how it helped Jason’s mom learn how to accept a gay son, and that answer led to Jason telling the story about his mom and going to the counselor, and lots more.

 If you enjoyed reading this story, please let me know!
 Authors thrive by the feedback they receive from readers.
 It's easy: just click on the email link at the bottom of this page to send me a message.
 Say “Hi” and tell me what you think about Reorientation.
 Thanks.